-- → Explain how the knowledge of the evolutionary relationships among organisms applies to other branches of biology, chemistry, pharmacology, medical science, and product engineering - →Understand how the anatomy and physiology of organisms influence their use of niches, and how these features can be used to design and improve the efficiency of products for human use (biomimicry) - → Produce hypotheses about animal ecology and behaviour based upon their anatomy, physiology, and systematics. - → Be able to apply the principles of biomimicry to a specific economic or engineering problem by designing a new product or improving an existing one (your project).
+→ Be able to use LLM AI models as research tools and to understand their limitations and advantages.
+Develop ethical, best-practice techniques for prompt engineering. →Explain how the knowledge of the evolutionary relationships among organisms applies to other branches of biology, chemistry, pharmacology, medical science, and product engineering.

+- →Understand how the anatomy and physiology of organisms influence their use of niches and how these features can be used to design and improve the efficiency of products for human use (biomimicry) - → Produce hypotheses about animal ecology and behavior based on their anatomy, physiology, and systematics. - → Be able to apply the principles of biomimicry to a specific economic or engineering problem by designing a new product or improving an existing one (your project).
 I.e., Be able to apply the engineering found in the animal kingdom to practical engineering problems in daily and commercial life. - → To see adaptations of organisms as design solutions for their specific environmental challenges, and to recognize similar adaptations across clades.